BelledonneCommunications/flexisip-account-manager/README.md

 ### Seed liblinphone test accounts

-You can also seed the tables with test accounts for the liblinphone test suite with the following command (check LiblinphoneTesterAccoutSeeder for the JSON syntax):
+You can also seed the tables with test accounts for the liblinphone test suite with the following command (check LiblinphoneTesterAccountSeeder for the JSON syntax):

     php artisan accounts:seed /path/to/accounts.json

 ## SMS templates

-To send SMS to the USA some providers need to validate their templates before transfering them, see [Sending SMS messages to the USA - OVH](https://help.ovhcloud.com/csm/en-ie-sms-sending-sms-to-usa?id=kb_article_view&sysparm_article=KB0051359).
+To send SMS to the USA some providers need to validate their templates before transferring them, see [Sending SMS messages to the USA - OVH](https://help.ovhcloud.com/csm/en-ie-sms-sending-sms-to-usa?id=kb_article_view&sysparm_article=KB0051359).

 Here are the currently used SMS templates in the app to declare in your provider panel:
 - Validation code: `Your #APP_NAME# validation code is #CODE#`.
 Sent to validate the phone change by SMS.
 - Validation code with expiration: `Your #APP_NAME# validation code is #CODE#.
 The code is available for #CODE_MINUTES# minutes`.
 Sent to validate the phone change by SMS, include an expiration time.

-## Custom email templaces
+## Custom email templates

 Some email templates can be customized.